SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 It then turns down Hyde Street where you will pass Lombard Street before your final descent down a large, steep hill and into Fisherman's Wharf.
 This one takes a little longer, almost 30 minutes, but it's my favorite of the two.

-It climbs and descend on stepper hills and I love the views from this one as you head down that final hill into the Wharf.
+It climbs and descends steeper hills, and I especially love the view as you head down that final hill into the Wharf.

 You won't get the best seats, but you will get to experience a cable car ride without spending an hour or more waiting in line.